 When you set a unit's phase to Ready, the icon representing the unit changes color from gray to blue.

-Note: For details on working with options in the form such as auto-fill, attachments, or custom fields, see Common functionality in the ALM Octane Help Center.
+Note: For details on working with options in the form such as auto-fill, attachments, or custom fields, see Basics.

 (Optional) In the Parameters tab, click + Unit Parameter to create input or output parameters for the unit.

-For example, you could have a unit whose function is to search for a book, and a book title will be the input parameter.
-The output will be the book's internal item ID.
-This parameter could then be the input parameter in the next unit in your model, which would take the item ID as input, and generate a price as its output parameter.
+For example, you could have a unit whose function is to search for a book.
+The input parameter is the book title, and the output is the book's internal item ID.
+This parameter can then be the input parameter in the next unit in your model, which takes the item ID as input, and generates a price as its output parameter.